 Why Is Public Participation and Involvement Necessary?

-The EPA believes that the public can provide valuable input and assistance to a regulated small MS4’s municipal stormwater management program and, therefore, suggests that the public be given opportunities to play an active role in both the development and implementation of the program.
+The Environmental Protection Agency (EPA) believes that the public can provide valuable input and assistance to a regulated small MS4's municipal stormwater management program and, therefore, suggests that the public be given opportunities to play an active role in both the development and implementation of the program.
 An active and involved community is crucial to the success of a stormwater management program because it allows for:

 Silver Spring Township seeks to get the public involved in its Stormwater Management/MS4 Program through river and stream clean-ups, which we consider to be a great way to achieve several of our water quality goals, as they serve to educate and engage the public, while removing trash from local waterways.